| AD – Post Contains Gifted Items |

 WHAT TO DO: The Amsterdam Cheese Museum

-Ok, ok, I know what you’re all thinking “But Amelia, how can you come to Amsterdam and not visit Anne Frank’s House?!”
+Ok, ok, I know what you’re all thinking “But Amelia, how can you spend 48 hours in Amsterdam and not visit Anne Frank’s House?!”
 Well, being all a bit last minute after getting hold of our Cirque Du Soleil tickets Anne Frank was fully booked for the whole of April!
 Between 9-3:30pm is the pre-booked ticket entrance and after 3:30pm until about 9pm is a queue up and chance your luck jobby.
 With the timings of Cirque and our flight home on the Sunday we couldn’t get in – that queue gets biiiiiig so if you can book then definitely do!

 So what else do you do with an hour to kill in Amsterdam?
 Why you visit the Amsterdam Cheese Museum of course!
 I feel that the word museum is a bit strong here as it’s quite literally a basement under a cheese shop(!) but we certainly enjoyed learning about Dutch cheese, taking cheesy selfies in the photo booth and tasting quite a few varieties along the way which resulted in us lugging a load home with us through customs – try their cumin and truffle variety and the green pesto one, yum!